 Guide to the Clinical Years

 Do not worry about the location or timing of your rotations; you will have an excellent experience anywhere you go depending on your efforts to learn and participate during the clerkship.
-This may sound clichéd but the education you receive is directly proportional to the effort you put forth.
-Jefferson has a strong reputation for clinical excellence, and it is expected that your education will be both broad and in-depth during these last two years of medical College.

 If you should have any questions regarding your clinical rotations, please do not hesitate to contact the members of AOA.
 We are here to help facilitate your transition to the best of our abilities.